thomaslule/twitch-channel/README.md

 // get the twitch user who made the most viewed clip of the week const topClipper = await getTopClipper();
 ```

-TwichChannel is an `EventEmitter`, you can use all of its methods too.